 Section 1250 property.
 This includes all real property that is subject to an allowance for depreciation and that is not and never has been section 1245 property.
 It includes a leasehold of land or section 1250 property that is subject to an allowance for depreciation.
 A fee simple interest in land is not included because it is not depreciable.

-If, because of a change in use, section 1250 property becomes section 1245 property in the hands of a taxpayer, it may never again be treated as section 1250 property by that taxpayer.
+If, because you change its use, your section 1250 property becomes section 1245 property, you may never again treat it as section 1250 property.